 Now’s the time to sign up to help!

 The Wakulla Springs Archaeological and Historic District is revealing the presence of human beings since at least 15,000 years ago.
 How?
 With support from the Florida Department of State, Division of Historical Resources, State of Florida, the Aucilla Research Institute, and hardy volunteers we are able to conduct extensive surveys.
-Fifty acres are completed.
-Based on the 2015 field season, the large block excavation of one area begins in February.
 More help is needed.
-For more info contact 46532327W@gmail.com SUBJECT: WAKULLA II
+No expertise needed.
+Email email@example.com for information.